lineality/run_R_in_Python/README.md

 #### Just two lines of R code will direct the output into a file (rather than a console print).
 The function needed is sink().

 #### A "Sink Sandwich":
-#### Sandwich your code between two calls to the sink() function, and the output is then readable to python (in the file you name in that call).
+#### The structure of the R code you create should look like the following so that the output is accessible to python (e.g. so that the output is a file accessible to another program and not just a print to the terminal).
+Sandwich your R function between two calls to the sink() function, and the output is then readable to python (in the file you name in that call).
 e.g.
 ```
    sink(file = "ouput_file_name.txt")